-The Bostwick House, one of the most historically significant sites in Bladensburg, continues to be a focus of preservation and revitalization efforts.
-Over the years, the Town has successfully secured grant funding for exterior and structural stabilization.
+The Bostwick House, one of the most historically significant sites in Bladensburg, remains a focal point of preservation and revitalization efforts.
+Over the years, the Town has successfully secured grant funding for exterior and structural improvements to enhance stability.
 However, interior restoration is urgently needed to make the home usable for events, tours, and civic engagement.

 We are actively pursuing additional capital investments and bond bill funding to bring Bostwick House to full functionality.
-Once restored, the site will become a vital part of the Town's cultural and tourism strategy-a community anchor that bridges our past and our future.
+Once restored, the site will become a vital part of the Town's cultural and tourism strategy community anchor that bridges our past and our future.